 River basins are the natural area in which to develop sustainable water management.
 However, water management on the river basin scale is extremely complex and many factors need to be taken into account.

-FutureWater is experienced in providing research and advisory projects on a river basin scale where integrated solutions for sustainable water management are required.
+FutureWater is experienced in providing solutions for sustainable water management on a river basin scale.
 Our projects are managed through cooperation and participation with stakeholders such as governments, water managers and farmers, to ensure the uptake of local knowledge in our decision support systems and consultancy reports.
 By employing leading international experts in the fields of water resources management and hydrology, FutureWater can support clients in various ways:

 - Green Water Management and Credits Toolkit for China

 - Water availability analysis for the upper Indus, Ganges and Brahmaputra river basins

 - Erosion and reservoir sedimentation in Tana basin, Kenya

 - Exploring evaporation reduction options in the Hai Basin; Analysis using the SWAT model

 - Integrated Water Management Support Methodologies.